agility/agilitycms-nextjs-starter/README.md

 # Agility CMS & Next.js Starter

-This is sample Next.js starter site that uses Agility CMS and aims to be a foundation for building fully static sites using Next.js and Agility CMS.
+This is sample Next.js starter site that uses Agility CMS and aims to be a foundation for building sites using Next.js and Agility CMS.

 [Live Website Demo](https://agilitycms-nextjs-starter-blog.vercel.app/)